mvolkmann/blog/src/swift-ui.md

 - enter an Organization Identifier such as your email address
 - select the Interface such as "SwiftUI"
 - select the Language such as "Swift"
+- check "Use Core Data" to persist data in a local database
+- check "Include Tests" to enable writing unit tests
 - click "Next"
 - select the directory where the project will be stored and click "Create"
 - press the black, right-pointing triangle near the top